kiiiniiiichi/StremioWebSH/README.md

-# WeCima
+# Stremio Web
-WeCima With Adblocking
+SelfHosted only